matomatical/UoM-WAM-Spam/README.md

 The script will send notification messages with the event `wam-spam`, with `value1` set to the subject of the notification and `value2` set to the body text.
-Set up an IFTTT applet to respond to this event, and enter the webhook key into the script at runtime.
+Set up an IFTTT applet to respond to this event, and enter the webhook key into the script at runtime, or hard-code it into `notify/by_ifttt.py`.
+Remember to keep your secrets safe!

 #### Desktop notification